BcDemir/ProjectQGame/README.md

 1. **Aiming Phase**:
    - Use UP/DOWN arrow keys to precisely adjust your aim angle
    - A red crosshair reticle shows where you're aiming
+   - Your arm starts in a downward position at your side
    - The NPC will also be adjusting their aim
    - Press SPACE when you're ready to start the countdown

 2. **Countdown**:
    - A 3-second countdown will begin (3, 2, 1)
-   - Both duelists will fire automatically when the countdown reaches zero
+   - During the countdown, both duelists perform a quick-draw motion
+   - Arms rapidly raise from their sides to their aiming positions
+   - Watch as the arms animate in a classic quick-draw style

 3. **Simultaneous Shooting**:
-   - Both you and the NPC fire at the same time
+   - Both you and the NPC fire automatically when the countdown reaches zero
+   - Bullets shoot from the tips of the pistols
    - Watch as both bullets travel through the air
    - See if either shot hits its target